Skip to main content

 by Neil MacQueen

-YouTube's free version doesn't make it easy to view their videos offline (like in a classroom).
-That's why I strongly recommend you have an internet connection in your classroom so that you can connect to YouTube in your classroom without worrying about downloading.
-Another option now is to subscribe to YouTube Premium which allows you to download most content.
-Yet another option is to download a video for teaching purposes using any number of free online download services.
+YouTube's free version doesn't allow you to view videos offline (like in a classroom that doesn't have internet).
+That's why I strongly recommend you have an internet connection in your classroom -- so that you can connect to YouTube in your classroom without worrying about downloading.

-Though YouTube says its not, it is legal for teachers to make copies of free material strictly for teaching purposes where you cannot view the material in their preferred platform (such as online).
+Though YouTube says its not, it is legal for teachers to make copies of all sorts of media for teaching purposes where you cannot use the material in its original form or format.

 The long-standing and historic legal principle of "Fair Use" enshrined in US and Canadian copyright law gives educators extra latitude in using all copyrighted material for the expressed and limited purposes of non-profit teaching, commentary, and research.
 This includes when teaching circumstances require you to convert the format of a copyrighted work from one file format to another (such as from a record to an MP3, a photo to a scan, or converting an online video to one you can play on a device that can't get online.